ravikant-diwakar/Student-Management-System/README.md

 # Student Management System

 Welcome to the Student Management System!
 This project allows you to manage student information easily using a MySQL database.
-It supports adding, viewing, editing, and deleting student records along with calculating CGPA on a 10-point scale.
+It supports adding, viewing, editing, and deleting student records.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)